 How long does expungement take?

-Generally, we can have a 1203.4 PC petition filed and heard within one to two months.
-Though this can vary depending on the county in which you reside.
+As of July 2024, many expungements occur automatically once you are eligible.
+Otherwise, we can have a 1203.4 PC petition filed and heard within one to two months.
+Though this can vary depending on the California county in which you reside.

 In cases where you are actively seeking employment, we can seek to expedite the process.